-COMPONENT 4 Practical performance and evaluation and analysis of performance - 60 marks.
+Buddhist beliefs, values and teachings and their relation to the contemporary world, sources of religious wisdom and authority, practices, plus social and historical developments in theology and Buddhist thought.
 WHAT COULD I GO ON TO DO AT THE END OF THE COURSE?
-This course provides an excellent foundation for students intending to pursue careers in teaching, coaching, physiotherapy, sports research and many others.
-PE will also supplement any other A level course towards Higher Education courses, as its wide content makes it compatible with many areas.

-PHILOSOPHY AND BUDDHISM OCR

-COURSE AIMS

-- This qualification is designed to nurture the development of critical and reflective thinking with the aim of developing a greater understanding and appreciation of Buddhist beliefs and teachings, as well as the disciplines of ethics and philosophy

-- Emphasis is placed on critical analysis and the construction of balanced, informed arguments within the context of religious, philosophical and ethical awareness
+Philosophy and Ethics opens up a world of opportunities.
+Students often study a degree in Philosophy, PPE, Theology, or Physics and Philosophy which are available to study at all major universities.
+Graduates go on to work in politics, - This qualification is designed to nurture the development of critical and reflective thinking with the aim of developing a greater understanding and appreciation of Buddhist beliefs and teachings, as well as the disciplines of ethics and philosophy - Emphasis is placed on critical analysis and the construction of balanced, informed arguments within the context of religious, philosophical and ethical awareness ENTRY REQUIREMENTS:

-ENTRY REQUIREMENTS: